-Executive Editor and Founder of Cupid’s Pulse, Lori Bizzoco says If you are looking for a the real, real, real deal, Elite Singles claims to have the most marriage-minded and educated singles.
-According to their public data, their members are past the age of 30 and they have at least a college degree.
+Executive Editor and Founder of Cupid’s Pulse, Lori Bizzoco says if you are looking for the real deal, then go to Elite Singles due to their claims that they have the most marriage-minded and educated singles out there.
+The numbers back it up:According to their public data, over 90% of users are over the age of 30, and 82% have a university degree.
 “The singles on Elite have spent time on their careers and are now looking to settle down and take the next step in life,” she continues.

 Read our full Elite Singles Review

 If you’re on Team Monogamy, you’ve definitely paid attention to the ads detailing the success and benefits of marriage.
 Though we can’t exactly back up the claim that 1 in 5 marriages came from Match—there are hundreds of positive reviews that give it merit for those seeking long-term relationships.
 Dr. Thomas says one of the greatest aspects of Match is its large membership, which gives you better odds for meeting your right person.
 They also approach dating from various angles: recommending matches, allowing you to save searches, in-person group dating in large metros, and the ability to communicate via voice or text straight through their site.

 Read our full Match.com Review

-It might not be the first site you think of when the end goal is marriage, but it’s the open-minded aspect of OkCupid that makes it a recommendation, according to Dr. Thomas.
-No matter what you’re looking for or what orientation you identify with, OkCupid welcomes you, your kink and hopefully, your soon-to-be-partner.
-You can find hook-ups here, but you’ll find the most accuracy by filling out the survey answers.
-This helps OKC know what you’re specifically in the market for: “OkCupid offers appealing profiles and uses an algorithm that puts the most viable members to the top so you can easily see who you might be the most compatible with.
+When filling out the survey during the sign-up process, make it known that you’re looking for a serious relationship, eventually leading to marriage.
+This helps OKCupid match you with other singles looking for the same kind of relationship.
+“OkCupid offers appealing profiles and uses an algorithm that puts the most viable members to the top so you can easily see who you might be the most compatible with.
 To put you to the top, updating your profile frequently can get you more noticed and contacted by other members,” she adds.

 Read our full OkCupid Review

-Wanna make the first move, ladies?
-Or more to the point: you don’t want a stream of weirdos sending you inappropriate pictures?
-Trombetti shares Bumble allows women to take control of their searching, and helps to alleviate some of the pressure men sometimes feel making the first move.
+While there are tons of people on the app looking for hookups or less-committed relationships, you can make it clear that marriage is your goal from the very start.
+That way, you’ll only match with those interested in the same thing.
 “There isn’t a lot of investment in creating a profile like some of the online dating sites that shall remain nameless.
 People are used to swiping at this point, and that’s what you do… swipe,” she continues.
 “It’s a more upscale version of Tinder.”
 Consider this the laid-back approach to husband-or-wife shopping.